ksopyla/pytorch-course/brand/sponsorship/extracted_sponsorship_plan.md

 This document outlines the strategic framework for the PyTorch Course sponsorship program, translating the grand vision into actionable steps.
 It is a living document, designed to be simple, maintainable, and infused with the spirit of our computational rebellion.

+## Considered platforms

+GitHub Sponsors -
+pros:
+- developer friendly, my target audience probably use github more then BMC, they have a github account
+- company friendly, companies trust more github then BMC
+- recurrent and one time support is possible
+- welcome message after sponsorship - I could customize it, add links to art works,
+- I could add access to private repository with some additional content, but I dont know what exactly I could put there

+cons:
+- I could add access to private repository with some additional content, but I dont know what exactly I could put there
+- there are lack of community posts, where I could share some behind-the-scenes insights, and share some links to Torchenstein gallery, quotes, etc.
+- there is no way to create a shop for digital products, like wallpapers, stickers, etc.

+Buy Me a Coffee -
+pros:
+- personal, friendly, and community-focused, leaning into the story of the creator and the Torchenstein character.
+- there is a way to create a shop for digital products, like wallpapers, stickers, etc.
+- there are community posts, where I could share some behind-the-scenes insights, and share some links to Torchenstein gallery, quotes, etc.
+- I could create post, galleries, podcasts
+- one time support is possible
+- recurrent support is possible with detailed configuration
+- many integrations with other services like twitter to automatically shout-out the sponsors, IFTTT or zapier for automations
+- integration with Discord to automatically invite the sponsors to the server and assing roles (not now but in the future)
+- I could invite and giveaway BMC memberships for a chosen period of time, it could be a good way to add companies employees to the community

+cons:
+- less trusted platform for companies, I couldnt imagine that company create an account on BMC
+- less developer friendly, my target audience probably use github more then BMC, they have a github account
+- 5% platform fee on all transactions
+- not integrated into GitHub workflow (separate website, requires separate account)
+- requires manual management to grant BMC access to GitHub sponsors
+- less professional appearance for corporate sponsorships

 ## 1. Guiding Principles

 -   **Simplicity is Key**: We will avoid overly complex tier structures to prevent decision paralysis for supporters and minimize administrative overhead.